The Guibord Center Advisory Council

 In addition, Dr. Prabhu serves on a panel advising the UN High Commission for Human Rights and International Security Forum.
 He has lectured and taught at more than 50 universities worldwide.
 His many awards include CSULA’s Outstanding Professor Award and the Soka Gakkai USA Lifetime Achievement Award.

-Swami Sarvadevananda has been a monk of the worldwide Ramakrishna Order of India since 1994.
+Swami Sarvadevananda has been the spiritual leader of the Vedanta Society of New York since 2017.
+He is also one of three Hindu monastics in residence at Harvard Divinity School.
+Swami has been a monk of the worldwide Ramakrishna Order of India since 1994.
 This monastic organization is dedicated to the teaching of Vedanta and humanity’s worship of God, and respects all religions as paths leading to the truth.

 Tahil Sharma is an interfaith activist who was born to a Hindu father and a Sikh mother.
 He is the North American Coordinator for the United Religions Initiative, the world’s largest grassroots interfaith network, and a Guibord Center Advisor.
 Tahil also serves with a range of other organizations promoting interfaith cooperation and pluralism.